WordPress/debug-bar/readme.txt

 Add a PHP/MySQL console with the [Debug Bar Console plugin](https://wordpress.org/plugins/debug-bar-console/).

 == Upgrade Notice ==

+= 0.8.4 =
+Updated to avoid incompatibilities with some extensions.

 = 0.8.3 =
 Updated to avoid PHP7 Deprecated notices.